 Everything my husband and I own fits into the trunk of our car (except our dog, she fits in the back seat).
 We currently travel full-time by working online while living in Airbnbs (and we do it with student debt), but it wasn’t always like this.
 Nine months ago, in a move shocking to my …

-I now call myself a Digital Storyteller, but it took me over a year to figure out how to earn a remote income.
-Since I finally cracked the code on how to make enough money to sustain my dream life and become location independent, I want to help you do it too.
+I now call myself a nomadic digital storyteller, but it took me over a year to figure out how to earn a remote income.
+Since I finally cracked the code on how to make enough money to sustain my dream life and become location independent, I figured I’d share how I do it for anyone …

 When planning a backpacking trip, there are a few essentials to keep in mind to make the most out of your wilderness experience.
 The supplies you pack can make or break your adventure.